Adiabatic response for Lindblad dynamics

 \subsection{The response of unique stationary states}

 We are interested in the response of the observable $X$ of an adiabatically driven system.
 The case of a unique stationary state is simpler than the general case and we treat it first.

-\begin{prop}[Response coefficients] Suppose Assumption \ref{ass:smoothness} holds and the stationary state is unique.
+\begin{prop}[Response coefficients] Suppose that the stationary state is unique.
 Let $X$ be a bounded observable and $\rho$ a solution of the adiabatic Lindblad evolution, Eq.~(\ref{aeom}), with initial state a normalized stationary state $\sigma(0)$.
 Then, the response at slow time $s$ is memory-less and is given by

 (summation implied) with $\sigma(\phi)$ the instantaneous stationary state and $\phi=\phi(s)\in\cal M$.
 The {\em response coefficients}

 are {\em functions} on control space ${\cal M} $. \end{prop}

 \begin{proof} This is a direct consequence of the adiabatic expansion, Eq.~(\ref{AdiabaticXpansion}). $\partial_\nu\sigma$ is trace class by Prop.~\ref{prop:trace}. \end{proof}